 Having problems sleeping?
 You’re not alone!
-More than one in three adults suffer from poor sleep - that's according to the NHS (2018) and DR.VEGAN's own research of 1503 people.
+More than one in three adults suffer from poor sleep - that's according to the NHS and supported by DR.VEGAN's own consumer survey.

 How poor sleep affects you